 There is a simple solution to this for the smarter marketer: Leads need 2 speeds.

 First gear: Go fast.
-When your marketing or prospecting produces a lead (someone who may be a potential client), contact them as soon as posible.
+When your marketing or prospecting produces a lead (someone who may be a potential client), contact them as soon as possible.
 Preferably within the hour – that alone will put you in front of two-thirds of your competitors to begin with.
 Speed of initial response will have a profound impact upon conversion rates just by itself.

 There is an absolute need for speed at the outset….but it is vital that you ease off the throttle quickly too, and be patient enough to understand that the persistently helpful advisers will win the majority of the customers.